Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent with Enterprise File Search

-We can upload file to Azure as it is shown in the example, or use the existing Blob.
+We can upload file to Azure as it is shown in the example, or use the existing Azure blob storage.
 In the code below we demonstrate how this can be achieved.
-First we are upload file to azure and create `VectorStoreDataSource`, which then is used to create vector store.
-This vector sore is then given to the `FileSearchTool` constructor.
+First we upload file to azure and create `VectorStoreDataSource`, which then is used to create vector store.
+This vector store is then given to the `FileSearchTool` constructor.

 <!-- SNIPPET:sample_agents_enterprise_file_search.upload_file_and_create_agent_with_file_search -->